 I personally recommend the two separate devices, even if you go with the cheaper option over the awesome router option.

 Reason one, it’s the best.
-The SB6183 and any of the ASUS routers above is a better option than the single Netgear C7000 combo gateway.
+The SB6183 and the ASUS router above is a better option than the single Netgear C7000 combo gateway when it comes to functionality and speed.
 That is why the higher cost.
 If you want the option, you pay more.

 Reason two, if something were to ever break(it shouldn’t), then you only have to replace or upgrade one device instead of the whole unit.